R-27 (air-to-air missile): Ethiopia and Eritrea

-In the 1999 Eritrean-Ethiopian War, Eritrean MiG-29s fought Ethiopian Su-27s both piloted by Russian mercenaries.
+In the 1999 Eritrean-Ethiopian War, Eritrean MiG-29s fought Ethiopian Su-27s, both piloted by Russian mercenaries.
 Only one R-27 fired by an Ethiopian Su-27 at an Eritrean MiG-29 proximity-fuzed near enough to the MiG that the damaged aircraft eventually crashed on landing.

 Russia and Ukraine

 During the war in Donbas, the Ukrainian Air Force claimed that one of its Su-25 was shot down by a Russian Aerospace Forces MiG-29 using a R-27T on 16 July 2014.
 Russian officials denied any involvement.

 The R-27 was used by both sides during the 2022 Russian invasion of Ukraine.

 Yemen

-During the Yemeni Civil War (2015–present) Houthis have used R-27T missiles modified to serve as surface to air missiles.
-A video released on January 7, 2018, also shows a modified R-27T hitting a Saudi led coalition fighter on a Forward looking infrared camera.
-Houthi sources claim to have downed a F-15.
-Rebels later released footage showing an aircraft wreck, however serial numbers on the wreckage suggested that the downed aircraft was a Panavia Tornado, also operated by Saudi forces.
-On January 8, the Saudi Press Agency admitted the loss of an aircraft over Yemen, though it did not clarify whether it was a Tornado or an F-15, blaming the crash to 'a technical issue' and reporting that the pilots ejected and were recovered by friendly forces.
+During the Yemeni Civil War (2015–present) Houthis have used R-27T missiles modified to serve as surface-to-air missiles.
+A video released on January 7, 2018, also shows a modified R-27T hitting a Saudi led coalition fighter on a forward looking infrared camera.
+Houthi sources claim to have downed an F-15.
+Rebels later released footage showing an aircraft wreck.
+However, serial numbers on the wreckage suggested that the downed aircraft was a Panavia Tornado, also operated by Saudi forces.
+On January 8, the Saudi Press Agency admitted the loss of an aircraft over Yemen, though it did not clarify whether it was a Tornado or an F-15, blaming the crash on 'a technical issue' and reporting that the pilots ejected and were recovered by friendly forces.

 On 21 March 2018, Houthi rebels released a video where they hit and possibly shot down a Saudi F-15 in Saada province.
-In the video a R-27T air to air missile adapted for surface to air use was launched, appearing to have successfully hit a jet.
+In the video, an R-27T air-to-air missile adapted for surface to air use appeared to have successfully hit a jet.
 As in the video of the previous similar hit recorded on 8 January, the target, while clearly hit, did not appear to be downed.
-Saudi forces confirmed the hit, while saying the jet safely landed at a Saudi base.
+The Saudi forces confirmed the hit, while saying the jet safely landed at a Saudi base.
 Saudi official sources confirmed the incident reporting that it happened at 3:48 pm local time after a surface-to-air missile was launched at the fighter jet from inside Saada airport.